kolkhis/tech-notes/linux/redhat/practice-rhcsa-questions.md

 - Configure `/groups/admins` as follows:

-    - The group owner of the directory must be admins
+    - The group owner of the directory must be `admins`
-    - Members of the admins group must have full access (read, write, and execute)
+    - Members of the `admins` group must have full access (read, write, and execute)
-    - No access must be granted to users outside the admin group
+    - No access must be granted to users outside the `admins` group
-    - The directory owner must remain root, with full access
+    - The directory owner must remain `root`, with full access
-    - All newly created files and directories within `/groups/admins` must automatically inherit the admin group ownership
+    - All newly created files and directories within `/groups/admins` must automatically inherit the `admins` group ownership

 - Configure `/groups/users` as follows:

-    - The group owner must be users
+    - The group owner must be `users`
-    - Owner and members of the users group must have read, write, and execute access
+    - Owner and members of the `users` group must have read, write, and execute access
     - Other users must have no access
     - New files created in this directory can only be deleted by the file owner or root.

+??? info "Spoilers"

+    - Use the set user ID (setuid, 4), set group ID (setgid, 2), and restricted deletion/sticky (1) permission bits to meet the requirements.
+    - The setgid bit (2) will have every file inherit the group ownership when set on a directory.
+    - The sticky bit can be used to prevent anyone from deleting files in the directory unless they are the owner (or root).

 ## Good to Know